JAMelendezD/MolecularDynamicsPymol/index.md

 ### MDanalysis

-For the difussion local analogous we are going to use mdanalysis a molecular dynamics library for python.
+For the diffusion local analogous we are going to use mdanalysis a molecular dynamics library for python.
 You can install it running in your terminal:

 ```
 pip install --upgrade MDAnalysis
 ```
 This part of the analysis demands previous knowledge of python, if you are not familiar I suggest skipping to the next section.
-MDAnalysis has a function call streamlines that returns the positions and velocities of a particular selection.
+MDAnalysis has a function call streamlines that returns the positions and velocities of a selection.
 In our case we picked the phosphorus atom of the lipids with this information we can then use streamlines from matplotlib to generate the following plot:

 <p align="center">
   <img width="700" src="./media/diffusion.png">
 </p>

 Notice that the plot only captures an instant in time however we can do a loop over a specific range of time to create a movie.
 The python code for this case can be seen in the jupyter notebook in the github repository.

-## Membrane-Protein

 <a name="footnote1">1</a>: Check the article about g_lomepro.
 [Vytautas Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3882000/ "ncbi").